hgrubbs/python_rpcfu/README.md

 Need more documentation?
 ------------------------
-Documentation is (almost) entirely unwritten at this time, but that should be remedied in the near future.
+Documentation is (almost) entirely unwritten at this time, but I hope to remedy that in the future.
 If you are interested in helping document the usage of RPCfu, please become a collaborator.

 Use the source Luke!
 --------------------